GuildCrafts/core-vanilla-javascript/solo_study.md

 - [ ] Sign up for an [edabit](http://edabit.com) account.
 - [ ] Solve all 10 array challenges linked in [/challenges/edabit-arrays.js](/challenges/edabit-arrays.js) and commit your solutions to the file

+- Browse in the terminal to the `js-assessment` folder in this repo.
+- Run `npm start`, then goto `http://127.0.0.1:4444/` in your browser.
+- You should see a bunch of failing tests
+- [ ] Update `js-asessment/app/arrays.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/strings.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/objects.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/count.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/bestPractices.js` to make this section's tests pass
+- [ ] Update `js-asessment/app/functions.js` to make this section's tests pass

 ### Stretch

 - [ ] Read chapter 3 in [Professional JS for Web Developers][projs]